Kotlin/KEEP/proposals/stdlib/common-atomics.md

 foo(b.atomicCounter()) // Argument type mismatch: actual type is 'kotlin.concurrent.atomics.AtomicInt!', but 'java.util.concurrent.atomic.AtomicInteger' was expected.
 ```

-And this is another breaking change ❌.
+And this would be another breaking change ❌.
 Plus, this kind of API is widespread in Java.

 > The same behavior is true for Kotlin Strings, but this was not an issue as there was no existing Kotlin code, which used Java Strings, when Kotlin Strings were introduced.